numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/windowing/accumulator.md

 requirement for a one-to-one mapping between input and output**.
 Individual `Datum`s can be skipped by simply not emitting them.

-There is one exception.
+There is one caveat.
 The outbound watermark of the vertex cannot move past the oldest event time the vertex is still tracking, and a tracked event time is released only by a response from the UDF for that key — a `Datum`, a dropped message, or the EOF that follows a window close.
 A key that keeps receiving data while the UDF emits nothing for it therefore holds the watermark in place: the window timeout is measured against the watermark (see